SJTU-PLV/compcertoc-pldi25-artifact/README.md

 Similarly, they can be compiled and run using `make` and `./main` in their directories.
 You can also write your own programs and compile them using CompCertOC(`ccomp`).

+Finally, to verify any new example, you can follow the same steps for [verifying the running examples](#### Verifying the running example).